Inter-Agent Relative Representations for Multi-Agent Option Discovery: Appendix

 \textbf{$n$-distance training.} We followed the publicly available implementation of \textit{successor distances} from~\citet{myers2024tempdistance} when integrating the CMD-1 architecture into our codebase.
 The temporal distance encoder $d_\theta$ is trained using the symmetrised InfoNCE contrastive loss (without resubstitution)~\citep{oord2019infonce}, as suggested in the original work.
 We jointly train this encoder with the Fermat encoder $\phi$ using joint states sampled from a random joint policy and factorised as described in Section~\ref{sec:method}.
 Positive pairs for the InfoNCE loss are constructed by pairing current and future states from each agent’s trajectory individually, without cross-agent mixing, while negatives are generated through in-batch shuffling, allowing combinations of states from different agents.
 To train the Fermat encoder, we incorporate $d_\theta$ into the objective in Equation~\ref{eq:fermat_loss} using a stop-gradient operator.
 When using a multi-dimensional $n$-distance $d_\theta^F$, we insert a lightweight linear projection to map outputs to a scalar for contrastive loss computation.
 This projection is discarded after training, restoring the full multi-dimensional relative states.
 For Fermat encoder training, we instead sum the distance dimensions, since the errors on each dimension are weighted equally for this step.

 In some scenarios, e.g., Overcooked Forced-coord and Asymmetric Advantages, agents cannot access the same states, as they are separated by walls.
-This violates the homogeneous state space assumption, which causes the temporal distance estimator to encounter single-agent state combinations not present in training, resulting in noisy predictions.
+This causes the temporal distance estimator to encounter single-agent state combinations not present in training, resulting in noisy predictions.
 To mitigate this, we omit the feature causing the heterogeneity (the $Y$ coordinate) during state factorization.
 We note that this issue is tied to the temporal distance model itself, and our framework would operate successfully with any distance function not affected by this problem.
 We present the full list of hyperparameters for $n$-distance estimation training in Table~\ref{table:n_dist_params}.

 \textbf{ALLO training (Eigenvector approximator).} We used the same dataset to train the eigenvector encoder ALLO as for $n$-distance training.
 We followed the publicly available implementation referenced in \citet{gomez2024optiondisc}, with similar hyperparameter configurations: two layers of 256 dimensions and barrier coefficient initiation value 2.